Ashiharabashi Station

 Ashiharabashi Station (芦原橋駅, Ashiharabashi-eki) is a railway station on the West Japan Railway Company Osaka Loop Line in Naniwa-ku, Osaka, Japan.
-There is a transfer to the Nankai Electric Railway Shiombashi Line at Ashiharachō Station.

 The station opened on April 1, 1966.

+Ashiharachō Station on the Shiombashi Line of Nankai Electric Railway is approximately 200m away.

 Layout

 There are two side platforms with two tracks elevated.

 History

 Station numbering was introduced in March 2018 with Ashiharabashi being assigned station number JR-O17.